 Parent the amounts set forth therein (the "Equity Financing Commitment"), (ii) the MD Investors Commitment Letter from certain of the MD Investors pursuant to which, subject to the terms and conditions thereof, (\underline{x}) certain of the MD Investors have committed to transfer, contribute and deliver the Rollover Shares to Parent in exchange for equity interests and Parent and (\underline{y}) one of the MD Investors has committed to invest in Parent the amount set forth therein (collectively, the "Rollover Investment") and (iii) the MSDC Investor Commitment Letter (together with the Debt Commitment Letter, the Securities Purchase Agreement, the Equity Investors Commitment Letter and the MD Investors Commitment Letter, the "Commitment Letters") from the MSDC Investor pursuant to which the MSDC Investor has agreed, subject to the terms and conditions thereof, to invest in Parent the amount set forth therein (the "MSDC Financing Commitment" and, together with the Debt Financing Commitments, the Subordinated Securities Financing Commitment Letter is collectively referred to in this Agreement as the "Equity Financing."
 The equity committed pursuant to the MSDC Investor Commitment Letter is referred to in this Agreement as the "MSDC Financing."
 The Equity Financing, the Subordinated Securities Financing, the Rollover Investment and the MSDC Financing are collectively referred to in this Agreement as the "Financing."
-Parent has delivered to the Company true, complete and correct copies of the executed Commitment Letters and the fee letter referenced in the Debt Commitment Letter (the "Ecuter") (except that the fee amounts, pricing caps and other hereof, there are no agreements, side letters or arrangements, other than the Commitment Letters and the Fee Letter, to which any of the Parent Parties or their Affiliates is a party relating to any of the Financing Commitments that could adversely affect the availability of the Financing.
+Parent has delivered to the Company true, complete and correct copies of the executed Commitment Letters and the fee letter referenced in the Debt Commitment Letter (the "Ecuter") (except that the fee amounts, pricing caps and other economic terms (none of which would adversely affect the amount or availability of the Debt Financing) set forth therein have been redacted).
+As of the date hereof, there are no agreements, side letters or arrangements, other than the Commitment Letters and the Fee Letter, to which any of the Parent Parties or their Affiliates is a party relating to any of the Financing